Full realization of ergodic IRS entropy in SL2(Z) and free groups: Introduction

 Thus, in order to understand the IRS spectrum of $(G,\mu)$ using $(F,\mu_F)$, when $F \leq G$ is of finite index, two steps are required: {\bf Step I} is to be able to tackle infinitely supported random walks on the subgroup $F$.
 For {\bf Step II} there needs to be some procedure in the construction that enables a ``lifting'' of the IRSs from the subgroup $F$ to IRSs on the original group $G$, and this needs to be done in such a way that there is a relation between the corresponding random walk entropies.

+Let us stress here that we are restricted to entropies arising from IRSs, so that Step II is different than the one considered in \cite{HT15} (in that paper they considered entropy arising from stationary actions, which is a broader category than IRSs).
+Also, our ``lifting'' is different from known procedures, such as {\em co-induction} in \cite{KQ19}, as we also control how the entropy changes in order to obtain full IRS spectrum.
+In other co-induction methods we do not see a straightforward way to control the entropy.
+These latter methods can provide an interval of IRS entropies near $0$, as in \cite{HT15}, but the full spectrum seems out of reach for those methods.

-The construction introduced in \cite{HY18} provides us with an IRS constructed from intersecting certain subgroups, and this lends itself to naturally extending these {\em intersectional IRSs} from finite-index subgroups to the mother group.
-This is one of our main results, as will be explained below, and takes care of the second step mentioned.
-For the first step, we need to extend the construction from \cite{HY18}, so that it holds for infinitely supported random walks on free groups, which is our second main result.
+Thus, our main contributions can be summarized as follows: We explain and prove how the construction introduced in \cite{HY18}, lends itself to naturally extending the {\em intersectional IRSs} from finite-index subgroups to the mother group.
+This takes car of Step II mentioned above.
+For Step I, we need to extend the construction from \cite{HY18}, so that it actually holds for infinitely supported random walks on free groups, which is our second main result.
 Together, these culminate in the following theorems.

-\begin{theorem} Let $\mu$ be an adapted symmetric random walk with finite $4$-th moment on the free group $\F_d$ over $d \geq 2$ generators.
+\begin{theorem} Let $\mu$ be an adapted symmetric random walk with finite second moment on the free group $\F_d$ over $d \geq 2$ generators.
 Then $(\F_d,\mu)$ has full IRS spectrum. \end{theorem}

 \begin{theorem} Let $G$ be a finitely generated group that contains a copy of $\F_d, d \geq 2$ with finite index.
-Let $\mu$ be a symmetric random walk with finite $4$-th moment on $G$.
+Let $\mu$ be a symmetric random walk with finite second moment on $G$.

 Then, $(G,\mu)$ has full IRS spectrum.

 Specifically, this holds for $G = \SL_2(\Z)$. \end{theorem}

 The proof of these theorems is a combination of Theorem \ref{thm:free groups} and Section \ref{scn:finite index}.